 Led by daily fantasy giants FanDuel and DraftKings, the regulated fantasy contest industry debuted in May 2018, and has since proven a reliable yet modest source of tax revenue for the state.
 In total, there are nine regulated operators in PA, although it might as well be two, as the FD/DK combo accounts for well north of 95% of industry revenue.

 The online lottery is also live, having opened its virtual doors in late May 2018.
 Since its inception the iLottery has steadily grown, now offering upwards of three dozen instant win games, a variety of promotions, including $5 free and a 100% match up to $100 for new players, rotating daily offers, and a dedicated loyalty program.

 Pennsylvania online gambling player FAQ Common questions and concerns

-To play for real money, PA gamblers must be 21+ years old and must be physically inside the borders of the state during their online gaming session.
+To play for real money, PA gamblers must be 21+ years old (18+ for lottery games) and must be physically located inside the borders of the state during their online gaming session.

 Patrons do not need to be residents of Pennsylvania in order to play, and will be able to do so even if they are just passing through the state for a short period of time.

 When signing up, patrons will need to provide their personal information, which will be submitted for a “Know Your Customer” check.
 This process will verify a player’s ID and age, while checking their credit history through credit bureau databases.

 It is possible that people with certain criminal convictions may be barred from gambling online in PA, as is the case in New Jersey.